Shippable/docs/sources/platform/workflow/job/runsh.md

       *template-script          # this is not allowed
       echo "some more scripts"
 ```

+* Currently we support `externalReferences` only from a public repo, so please make sure your external templates file are publically accessible.

 ## cliConfig special handling
 If a resource of type [cliConfig](/platform/workflow/resource/cliconfig) is added an `IN` into `runSh`, then the corresponding CLI is automatically configured and prepared for you to execute CLI specific commands.
 The job uses the subscription integration specified in `cliConfig` to determine which CLI tools to configure.
 E.g., if you use a `cliConfig` that uses Docker based integration, then we will automatically log you into the hub based on the configuration.
 This removes the need for you to having to do this manually.